ossf/scorecard/docs/checks.md

-    - requiring two or more reviewers protects even more from the insider risk whereby a compromised contributor can be used by an attacker to LGTM the attacker PR and inject a malicious code as if it was legitm.
+    - requiring two or more reviewers protects even more from the insider risk whereby a compromised contributor can be used by an attacker to LGTM the attacker PR and inject a malicious code as if it was legit.

   - Prevent force push: prevents use of the `--force` command on public branches, which overwrites code irrevocably.
 This protection prevents the